 Some card issuers may have particular terms as well, like Chase’s unpublished “5/24” rule.
 This means you won’t qualify for most Chase cards if you’ve opened five new credit accounts in the last 24 months.
 Rules like these can prevent you from being approved even if you have great credit.

 To see which credit cards you have a higher likelihood of getting approved for, you can check issuers’ websites for pre-qualified card offers.
 These are free, and checking for them won’t hurt your credit at all.
 Your private offers might even be better than the public offers.

-If you can’t find any pre-qualified offers for you, you may want to start with a card designed for people with limited credit, like the Capital One® Journey® Student Credit Card (Review).
+If you can’t find any pre-qualified offers for you, you may want to start with a card designed for people with limited credit, like the Journey Student Rewards from Capital One (Review).
 Even though it’s marketed as a student card, you don’t need to be a student to apply.

 See more tips on applying for the right credit card here.

 When used correctly, credit cards can be a wonderful addition to your wallet.
 They have a number of great features:

 - Help build your credit